 At the moment there are two distinct species of manta ray, the larger oceanic manta ray (manta birostris) and the slightly smaller reef manta (manta alfredi).
 To keep things simple I’m going to just refer to them as mantas as they are found in the same areas with a few exceptions.
 Mantas inhabit just about any temperate, tropical, and sub tropical water world wide, with the exception of the Mediterranean.
 This gives us lots of options for being able to find them, however, to narrow things down I’m going to just list a few places around the world where mantas have a long standing reputation of turning up on a regular basis, and also just so happen to be snorkel venture destinations.

-Palau is another excellent place to find mantas, with one site known as German Channel as being the go to place.
+Palau is another excellent place to find mantas, with one site called German Channel as being the go-to place.
 This channel was actually created by the Germans in WWII as a more direct route from the lagoon to the Pacific Ocean.
-Mantas can’t help themselves when it comes to narrow passage ways for a number or reasons.
-These bottlenecks in the ocean not only condense all the plankton into one area where the mantas just have face into the current with an open mouthes and let the plankton dense water flow through, but these geographic features also increase the current.
-Mantas are in incredibly dense animal and if they were to stop flapping they would quite literally sink.
+Mantas can’t help themselves when it comes to narrow passageways for a number of reasons.
+These bottlenecks in the ocean not only condense all the plankton into one area where the mantas just have to face into the current with open mouthes and let the plankton dense water flow through, but these geographic features also increase the current.
+Mantas are incredibly dense animals and if they were to stop flapping they would quite literally sink.
 When a manta is cleaning they need to be as calm as possible for the cleaner fish to approach and do their work.
 So, in order to remain as motionless as possible without sinking they will approach a cleaning station while facing into the current and soar just above it using the current and their wings the same way eagles use the wind to keep them gliding.
-German Channel not only acts as a popular all you can eat buffet but also as a communal bath house for the mantas.
+German Channel not only acts as a popular all-you-can-eat buffet but also as a communal bathhouse for the mantas.

 Raja Ampat is one of the world’s first manta sanctuaries and also happens to be one of the few places in the world where you can see both oceanic mantas and reef mantas together in one site.
 While there are specific cleaning stations scattered all over the area with more being discovered all the time and channels where mantas congregate to feed, they can be seen just about anywhere.
 This is one of the beautiful things about Raja, you just never know when they are going to turn up, and sometimes you’ll find yourself suddenly surrounded by fifteen or more of these gentle ocean giants as they go about their feeding ballet.